-The role, responsibilities and duties of the Audit Committee are set out in written terms of reference which are reviewed annually.
-The Terms of Reference are available on the Group's website www.icg.ie.
+The role, responsibilities and duties of the Committee are set out in written terms of reference which are reviewed annually.
+The Terms of Reference are available on the Group's website www.icg.ie and were last updated in November 2023.